villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 ![Key concept][lambda]<span>Tail call optimization</span>
 <p>The function we defined does not come without problems.
 The Elixir compiler supports a feature called *tail call optimization* (or tail call elimination) for recursive functions.
 Tail call optimization refers to the elimination of the actual recursive call in favor of transforming the recursive calls in to a loop.</p>

-<p>The optimization is a significant performance improvement over recursion.
-After the transformation the virtual machine does not need to allocate a new call stack to the successive recursive function calls, but can instead reuse the original stack created during the initial function call.</p>
+<p>The optimization is a significant performance improvement over standard function calls generated by a compiled recursive application.
+After the optimizing transformation the virtual machine does not need to allocate a new call stack to the successive recursive function calls during execution, but can instead reuse the original stack created during the initial function call.</p>

 <p>The condition for the tail call optimization to be applied is to formulate the recursive call so that the final, recursion-terminating call does not need any values from the previous function calls.</p>
 </div>